Mother Milk Storage Bags: Safety Guideline to Store and Thaw Breast Milk

 Pre-Sterilized and BPA-Free Materials

 Choose storage bags that arrive pre-sterilized and are made from BPA-free, food-grade plastic or medical-grade silicone.
-This ensures no harmful chemicals leach into your milk and reduces contamination risks from manufacturing or packaging.
+This ensures no harmful chemicals leach into your milk and reduces contamination risks.

 Reinforced Construction and Size Options

 Look for bags with reinforced side seams or welded edges to prevent tears and holes, especially when stacking bags in the freezer.
-Also, select sizes that match your baby’s typical feeding amounts—usually between 3 to 6 oz.—to avoid waste.
+Select sizes that match your baby’s typical feeding amounts—usually 3 to 6 oz.—to avoid waste.

 Pour Spout Design and Style